-Perceiving others' status through the shame display.
-By perceiving shame displays in others, observers learn which group members are relatively lower in status, and can adjust their behavior accordingly, by deferring less to these individuals or being more assertive and demanding of them.
+Perceiving Others' Status Through the Shame Display By perceiving shame displays in others, observers learn which group members are relatively lower in status, and can adjust their behavior accordingly, by deferring less to these individuals or being more assertive and demanding of them.
 Supporting this account, in a recent study we gave participants the opportunity to divide a shared resource with a partner who, unbeknownst to participants, was a confederate displaying a particular emotion expression.
-We found that participants allocated less of the resource to confederates who displayed shame compared to neutral expressions, yet judged these decisions to be equally fair (Steckler & Tracy, in prep).
+We found that participants allocated less of the resource to confederates who displayed shame compared to other expressions, yet judged these decisions to be equally fair (Steckler and Tracy 2014).
 This finding suggests that perceivers judge shame displayers as less deserving of a shared resource, given their reported sense that the fairest division was one that left them with the greater share than the shamed partner.

 More broadly, by communicating a social interactant's willingness to accept less, shame displays may be critical to the formation of adaptive social bonds.
-The benefits of cooperation are often multiplicative, not merely the sum of the efforts of those involved, making this a highly adaptive social strategy for each separate individual involved, including those who receive a smaller share (Fessler, 2007; Boesch, 2005).
+The benefits of cooperation are often multiplicative, not merely the sum of the efforts of those involved, making this a highly adaptive social strategy for each separate individual involved, including those who receive a smaller share (Fessler 2007; Boesch 2005).
 Consequently, there may be numerous survival-related benefits to effectively observing shame in others, using it to infer their level of commitment to the group, and choosing relationship partners on this basis.